Domestic cruises in the UK could resume from May 17, according to the maritime minister.

 Under the current "roadmap" for easing lockdown restrictions, May 17 is the earliest date that could see foreign and domestic vacations resume.

-Prime Minister Boris Johnson's "roadmap" says indoor dining, hotels, hostels, and B&Bs could open in England from May 17, depending on factors like the prevalence of Coronavirus/COVID and how the vaccination rollout is going.
+Prime Minister Boris Johnson's "roadmap" says indoor dining, hotels, hostels, and B&Bs could open in England from May 17, depending on factors like the prevalence of COVID and how the vaccination rollout is going.

 International travel could resume at the same date.